ucan-wg/delegation/README.md

 ## 4.4 Caveats

-Caveats define a set of constraints on what can be redelegated or invoked.
+Caveats define a set of constraints on what can be re-delegated or invoked.
 Caveat semantics MUST be established by the Subject.
 They are openly extensible, but vocabularies may be reused across many Subjects.

 Caveats MAY be open ended.
 Caveats MUST be understood by the executor of the eventual [invocation][UCAN Invocation].
 Caveats MUST be formatted as maps.